wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

 <tr>
 <a name="pushMemoryBufferLimitLogs"></a>
 <td>pushMemoryBufferLimitLogs</td>
-<td> Maximum number of logs that can stay in the proxy memory buffers before spooling to disk.
+<td> Maximum number of logs that can stay in the proxy memory buffer before spooling to disk.
 Change this property based on how much memory capacity for the proxy your system has.
 <ul>
 <li>
  If the value is higher, the proxy is better able to handle surges. </li>